What to do if your Google rankings drop

 If you’ve already got one set up, log in and check your rankings to see what’s going on.

 For those of you who don’t have rank checking set up, now’s the time to start.
-You can use a tool like our Search Engine Optimiser, part of our Digital Marketing Suite, to track your rankings.
-Prices start at just £15 a month.
+There are plenty of tools out there, with prices starting at around £15 a month for the basics.

 There are more advanced rank trackers out there, such as SEMRush, which are great if you’re managing a large site or more than one site.